-How to pick an Auto Body Shop
+How to pick an Auto Collision Body Shop

-A Certified Auto Body Shop
+Find A Certified Auto Collision Shop

-A good body shop is certified by the largest auto organization.
+A great body collision shop is certified by the largest auto organization.
 Facilities that gain the approval of the organization have proven their abilities as certification is often a lengthy process.
 To become approved, an auto shop must demonstrate it has the most up to date equipment, qualified technicians and a proper facility.
 It must also show it offers above average training to its employees.
 Larger associations always collect feedback from prior customers as well before issuing an approval.

-Qualified and Experienced Staff
+Know They Have Qualified and Experienced Staff

-Accepts All Insurance
+Accepting of All Insurance Companies